apigee-labs/rapier/README.md

 ### <a name="t_query_parameter"></a>Query Parameters

-Specifying Query URLs using `query paths` provides an interesting way to traverse a web of resources using Query.
+Specifying Query URLs using `query paths` provides an interesting way to traverse a web of resources using query resources.
 Another important class of queries are 'projection queries'—queries that subset the information returned for a particular resource.
 This is specified with the `Query Paramter` feature.
 Here is an example:
 ```yaml